 No stop in France is complete without a trip to Le Artisans de Glaces for a treat.
 It is one of my favorite spots to grab an ice cream.

-Remy’s Ratatouille Adventure is the newest ride in the park.
-Guests will feel like they’ve shrunk to the size of Chef Remy and scurry through Gusteau’s famous restaurant on a wild adventure.
+Remy’s Ratatouille Adventure makes guests feel like they’ve shrunk to the size of Chef Remy and scurry through Gusteau’s famous restaurant on a wild adventure.

 United Kingdom Pavilion